GoncaloFelicio/Practice-Data-Tasks/README.md

 # Interview-Problems
- Problems, tasks and challenges for Data Jobs Interviews
+Coding Tasks and challenges to practice for Interviews